stashed/docs/docs/addons/etcd/tls/index.md

 etcd-tls-2          1/1     Running   0          6m
 ```

 Once the database pods are in `Running` state, verify that the Etcd cluster is ready to accept connections.
-Let's exec into the `etcd-tls-0` database pod and check cluster's `endpoint health`.
+Let's exec into the `etcd-tls-0` database pod and check cluster's health.

 ```bash
 ❯ kubectl exec -it -n demo etcd-tls-0 -- /bin/sh